 - Constellation, our plug-in for working on in-class programming exercises

-If the installer does not find it automatically, manually select the Java 11 JDK you installed in step 1.
+If the installer does not find the Java 12 JDK you installed in step 1, select it manually.

-When you run Eclipse, you are prompted for a “workspace” directory, where Eclipse will store its configuration data.
+When you run Eclipse, you are prompted again for the “workspace” directory, where Eclipse will store its configuration data.
 You should not run more than one copy of Eclipse at the same time with the same workspace.

-While you can store your code in the workspace directory, we do not recommend it.
+You should not store your code in the workspace directory.
 Instead, put your code elsewhere (in 6.031, you will do that with Git in the terminal), then import it into Eclipse by following assignment instructions.

 The 6.031 technical FAQ has some tips and tricks to help you make the most of Eclipse.

-If you see a “Waiting for pair…” dialog but your browser does not open, or if the wrong browser opens and you do not have certificates: first set a different browser as your default (e.g., make Safari your default browser if you want to use Chrome), then go back and set the desired browser as the default.
+If you see a “Waiting for pair…” dialog but your browser does not open, or if the wrong browser opens and you want to fix it: first set a different browser as your default (e.g., make Safari your default browser if you want to use Chrome), then go back and set the desired browser as the default.
 Cancel “Waiting for pair…” and do “Set up Constellation” again to make sure the correct browser opens.

 A command-line is an interface to your computer, similar to the Mac Finder or Windows Explorer, except that it’s text-based.
 As the name implies, you interact with it through “commands” — each line of input begins with a command and has zero or more arguments, separated by spaces.
 The command-line keeps track of what directory (folder) you’re in, which is important to many of the commands you might be running.